StrongResearch/isc-demos/README.md

 #### For MacOS and Windows

 1. You will need to download and install WireGuard from https://www.wireguard.com/install/.
-2. Once you have WireGuard installed, visit the Strong Compute FireZone portal at https://vpn.strongcompute.ai:4445/ and login with the credentials you receieved by email.
+2. Once you have WireGuard installed, visit the Strong Compute FireZone portal at the website advised in the email (above) and login with the credentials you receieved by email.
 3. In the FireZone portal, click "Add Device".
 You can give the configuration any name you like, if you do not provide a name for the configuration, FireZone will automatically generate one for you.